Senior Public Affairs Officer, Maritime Forces Atlantic

 Five years later, in Nepal, LCdr Williamson served a similar function after a violent earthquake struck that country.
 She says working with the DART was one of the highlights of her career.
 During this deployment, Williamson was a member of an advanced team of the DART who deployed to the country within 24 hours of the earthquake in order to determine how Canada could best contribute to international relief efforts.

-“It was such an amazing experience to be part of a team of subject matter experts.
+“It was such an amazing experience to be part of a team of subject- matter experts.
 We arrived and began to conduct reconnaissance visits to various regions to see how Canada could best contribute,” says Williamson, who also served in Afghanistan.
-“Everyone is so motivated and want to help so much.
+“Everyone is so motivated and wanted to help so much.
 It was really inspiring to be associated with them.”

 “I was very interested in the way information is used and manipulated in a conflict so I proposed a thesis on media coverage of the military,” she says.
 “Then 9/11 happened and, with the help of my advisor Professor Karim Karim, I began to study how the press constructs narratives and how that helps society understand what’s going on in the world around it.”